Welcome to the Land of Paug, Weekapaug Inn's newest family-friendly Rhode Island activity for kids (and adults) young and old.

 Littleneck is a primitive little fellow who loves clams and shellfish.
 He lives in a solid stone house that is easily recognizable; Just look for the mound of shells outside his door!
 Littleneck wades in the shallow waters until he sees the neck of a clam and then grabs it with both hands, wrestling it from the sand.

-Mantodea lives in a house made entirely of grass, located in the thick grasses to the north of Weekapaug Inn's boat dock.
+Mantodea lives in a house made entirely of grass, located in the thick grasses to the north of the boat deck at our resort on the water.
 She is the only Paug who has wings and can fly.
 Mantodea is elusive and seems to have stronger powers than the others, so we don't see her very often.
 Our belief is that Montodia is a cross between a grass fairy and a preying mantis.
 If you look closely at her house, you may see an egg or some of her babies!

-These are just a few of the Paug living around the Inn ready for you to discover!
+These are just a few of the Paug living around the Inn ready for you to discover during your family-friendly vacation!
 Have you seen something magical in the Land of Paug?
 Share your discoveries with us, and we'll pin your note or drawing to the Paug sighting bulletin board located at the Weekapaug Inn Boathouse.